Team488/rf2o_laser_odometry/README.md

 So far RF2O has been tested with the Ubuntu official repository version (MRPT v1.3), and we are working to update it to MRPT v.1.9

 MRPT links: http://wiki.ros.org/mrpt_navigation/Tutorials/Installing

+# Notes
+Updates to RF2O by Maidbot (https://maidbot.com/) - thank you!

+Sadly, we had to take out most of their custom code.